 Along with plenty of space for just laying out, Bayahibe beach is set up for a few water adventures.
-It’s the main jumping off point for tour on Starfish Island (more on that below) along with a few souvenir shops along the palm-tree lined streets.
+It’s the main jumping-off point for a tour of Starfish Island (more on that below) along with a few souvenir shops along the palm-tree-lined streets.

 This is one of the best beaches in the Dominican Republic, so be sure to visit!
-Because it's a picturesque beach with calm water for swimming, and is set up with a handful of other activities, this is the number one beach ILP volunteers recommend.
+Because it's a picturesque beach with calm water for swimming and is set up with a handful of other activities, this is the number one beach ILP volunteers recommend in the area.

 An Idea On Prices:

 Dressel Divers is a popular tour company in the area, with lots of water sports and activities available.
 You're welcome to book with them online (they typically give a 20% discount), but here's a point of reference for their prices so you know about how much things should cost if you're finding your own vendors on the beach.